 The AAYLC wants students to be presented with options that tap into their interests and passions.
-There are numerous opportunities for youth to explore throughout the year.
+We believe that by providing opportunities that students can grow intellectually, personally, and professionally.
+There are numerous student opportunities to explore, in Colorado, throughout the year.

 Colorado Springs Children's Chorale

 Do you love to sing?
 There are a variety of options to participate with the Colorado Springs Children's Chorale.
 If you are in grades 4 - 12, there is a group for you.
 For more information and auditions, please click here.